Call for an Initial Consultation (908) 561-5577

 Estate Administration In The Absence Of A Will

-In the absence of an up-to-date and valid will, a judicial proceeding will commence according to state law to determine heirs.
-Interstate law states that if there are no living relatives, the estate transfers to the government — called escheat.
-Escheats can be avoided by planning for the unimaginable prior to death.
-If you, or a loved one, has yet to create a valid, up-to-date will, contact Aiello, Harris, Abate Law Group PC for assistance with this crucial task.
-If a deceased’s will is lost or contested by family members, the same probate court mentioned above will step in to resolve the conflicts and distribute assets.
+If you or a loved one has yet to create a valid, up-to-date will, please contact Aiello, Harris, Abate Law Group PC for help with this important task.
+If a deceased’s will is lost or contested by family members, the same probate court mentioned above will resolve the conflicts and distribute assets.

-Read on to review the process of estate administration.
-If the process feels overwhelming, contact Aiello, Harris, Abate Law Group PC for professional guidance.
+Read on to review the estate administration process.
+If it feels overwhelming, contact Aiello, Harris, Abate Law Group PC for professional guidance.

 Here are the steps involved in estate administration: